 - aren’t taking part in Disability Employment Services, Australian Disability Enterprises or jobactive stream C servicing

 You won’t need to take part if you live in a remote area serviced by the Community Development Program.
-Read more about the Community Development Program on the Department of the Prime Minister and Cabinet website.
+Read more about the Community Development Program on the National Indigenous Australians Agency website.

 We’ll let you know if you have to take part and we’ll connect you with a local ParentsNext provider.